 Alaska Railroad Seward Depot

-The Alaska Railroad Seward Depot
+You are currently viewing Alaska Railroad Seward Depot

 The Alaska Railroad Seward Depot stands as a historic gateway to the last frontier, offering a fascinating journey through some of the most awe-inspiring landscapes in the United States.
 Located at the head of Resurrection Bay, the depot has been a cornerstone of Alaska transportation since its establishment in the early 20th century.
 Originally built in 1917, the depot played an important role in connecting remote areas of Alaska, allowing the movement of goods and people across the state’s rugged terrain.